 I certainly hope to be back again next year.
 Registration for the event has opened already.
 The level of fitness of these athletes just astounds me and the vibe at the event itself is just great.
 It is well worth checking out even if racing is not for you

-I had the chance to shoot with some of Sydney’s finest bboys and a bgirl recently, the Ryugi Crew.
-I had been wanting to organise another dance shoot for a while but things were just getting away from me and personal shoots had to be put on the backburner.
+I recently had the chance to shoot with some of Sydney’s finest b-boys and a b-girl, the Ryugi Crew.
+I had wanted to organise another dance shoot for a while but things were just getting away from me and personal shoots had to be put on the backburner.

-I chatted with Josh Knox who got in contact with me after i shot with the Cyber Crew.
-Josh has his finger on the pulse of the Sydney dance scene and got a small crew together for a shoot in the back streets of Sydney.
+I chatted with Hideboo whom I contacted after I shot with the Cyber Crew.
+Hideboo has his finger on the pulse of the Sydney dance scene and got a small crew together for a shoot in the back streets of Sydney.
 They knew a great graffitied street so we used that as the backdrop.

 I enjoy shooting dance and the dancers are amazing to watch.
-It’s similar in shooting style to free-runnning in that it is very acrobatic and obviously has deep urban roots.
-Hoping to expand my dance work more soon and shoot other forms of dance as well.
-Things are in the pipeline so keep an eye out
+It’s similar in shooting style to free running in that it is very acrobatic and has deep urban roots.
+I hope to expand my dance work further soon and shoot other forms of dance too.
+Things are in the pipeline so keep an eye out.